Leonardo da Vinci

 - Da Vinci spent 12 years working on a 16-foot statue of the Duke of Milan’s father on horseback.
 Unfortunately, before he completed it, French forces invaded Milan in 1499 and shot the clay sculpture, shattering it into pieces.

-- da Vinci was fascinated by human anatomy, in the 1480s, he performed numerous dissections of both humans and animals.
+- Da Vinci was fascinated by human anatomy.
+In the 1480s, he performed numerous dissections of both humans and animals.
 His depictions of the heart, vascular system, genitals, and other human and animal anatomy are some of the first accurate and detailed illustrations on record.

 - Leonardo’s depiction of the Last Supper was nearly destroyed on several occasions.
 When France invaded Milan in 1499, King Louis discussed options for cutting it down from the wall so that he could bring it home to France with him.
 In 1796, French soldiers hurling rocks at it.
 And in 1943, when Allied forces bombed the area, the church was destroyed, but The Last Supper survived behind reinforced protection barriers.

-- Leonardo’s 72-page notebooks collection, titled The Codex Hammer, were compiled from 1506 to 1510 while Leonardo was in both Florence and Milan and contain thoughts and ideas on a range of subjects from art theory to why the sky appears blue.
+- Leonardo’s 72-page notebooks collection, titled The Codex Hammer, was compiled from 1506 to 1510 while Leonardo was in both Florence and Milan and contain thoughts and ideas on a range of subjects from art theory to why the sky appears blue.
 Microsoft founder Bill Gates purchased the Codex for $30.8 million in 1994.

 - Da Vinci and Michelangelo were artistic rivals.
 Michelangelo taunted Leonardo on his complete works.
 Leonardo was needling Michelangelo for the exaggerated musculature in his sculptures.

 - Leonardo was prolific, but left many works abandoned or incomplete, including the Mona Lisa.
 When Leonardo died in 1519, the Mona Lisa was unfinished.